Published On: January 6, 2022

 Depression can make the most basic, everyday tasks feel virtually impossible.
 If your morning depression is making everything from showering regularly to getting dressed in the mornings more difficult, you should know: you don’t have to be depressed in bed today.

 Read on to learn more about how to get out of bed when depressed and miserable.
-These tips can be helpful in moving ahead and trying to manage your depression.
+These tips can be helpful in moving ahead and trying to manage your depression symptoms.

 You don’t even need a light box or any fancy, expensive equipment to see the positive effects light can have in helping you get out of bed every day.
 Even just opening the blinds to let natural light in might be just what you need to help you get up and out of bed today.